 Remember to keep these liquids out of your pet’s reach.
 Pick them up from their viewpoint and store them safely in your cabinets.

-Certain medication might help humans relieve illnesses, but for cats and dogs, they can be life-threatening.
-If your pet eats pain relievers, for example, they will experience agitation, wobbliness, disorientation, vomiting, tremors and possibly seizures.
+Certain medications might help humans relieve illnesses, but for cats and dogs, they can be life-threatening.
+If your pet eats pain relievers, for example, they will experience agitation, wobbliness, disorientation, vomiting, tremors, and possibly seizures.

 According to the ASPCA Animal Poison Control Center, one-quarter of emergency phone calls are about pets ingesting human medications.